learn-academy-2023-charlie/charlie-lecture-examples/active-record-migrations.md

 - keep track of changes in the structure of your database by providing version control, reproducibility, and data integrity

 ## Process
-- Create a model to setup the structure of the database
+- Generate a model to setup the structure of the database
 - Migrate to update db schema
 - Add data entries in the rails console
 - Generate a migration to add columns to database
+- Migrate to update db schema

-## Create a model
+## Generate a model
 - $ `rails g model Performer name:string routine:string`
-Save the changes to the database
+Save the changes to the database schema
 - $ `rails db:migrate`
 Now a schema is created, which is a file that maintains the database structure.